Longest Increasing Subsequence [Solution]

 The time complexity of the optimized solution for the Longest Increasing

-Subsequence (LIS) problem is O(n log n
+Subsequence (LIS) problem is O(n log n), where n is the length of the input

 array nums.
 Let’s break down the time complexity: